How to Clean a Cartridge Filter

-The following steps show you not only how to clean your cartridge filter, but how to clean it efficiently.
+The following steps show you not only how to clean a cartridge filter, but how to clean it efficiently.

 - Shut the system off.
 This should be the case when working with any type of pool equipment.

-- Remove the clamp that holds your filter together.
+- First things first.
+You'll want to bleed the air slowly from the filter by turning the air relief valve, typically on the top of your filter.
+Next, remove the clamp that holds your filter together.
 Different brands may have different mechanisms, but either way, it needs to be removed.
 Documentation that comes with your filter will teach you how to properly remove it.
 If that documentation is not available, you can take a picture of your system and show it to a Leslie’s professional at a local store.

 - Once the clamp is removed, carefully take off the top section of your cartridge filter to expose the cartridge elements inside.

 - There may be some part holding these cartridges in place, but the specific build will vary by brand and model.
 If this is present, it needs to be removed before taking your cartridge elements out.
 Again, if you are unsure how to remove this, refer to the product documentation or ask a Leslie’s professional.